Vojtechnlogy/vadatei-lead-gen-hub/README.md

 - Tailwind CSS

+run script in terminal this generates or updates the site map npm run generate-sitemap

 !!!!!!!
 Create good quality translations for the website ask Daniel for German Translation and ask Czech Person for Czech Translation